Konjkov/QMC-snakemake-workflow/README.md

 #### QCHEM rules

-* calculation to generate gwfn.data file and in case of OD, OD(2), VOD, VOD(2), QCCD, QCCD(2), VQCCD correlation.data.
+* generation QCHEM output file.
 ```
 rule ALL_QCHEM:
-    input: '{method}/{basis}/{molecule}/gwfn.data'
+    input: '{method}/{basis}/{molecule}/mol.out'
 ```
 where:
-* __method__ - method available in QCHEM to calculate "trial" WFN including HF, any DFT methods (i.e. B3LYP, CAM-BLYP, PBE0), OO-RI-MP2, any orbital optimized methods from the list (OD, OD(2), VOD, VOD(2), QCCD, QCCD(2), VQCCD). in case of OO-method T2-amplitudes where used as determinant's weights but some type of active space truncation should be specified.\
+* __method__ - method available in QCHEM to calculate "trial" WFN including HF, any DFT methods (i.e. B3LYP, CAM-BLYP, PBE0), OO-RI-MP2, any orbital optimized methods from the list (OD, OD(2), VOD, VOD(2), QCCD, QCCD(2), VQCCD). in case of OO-method T2-amplitudes subsequently used as determinant's weights but some type of active space truncation should be specified.\
 It should be done with two ways:
+    - __OD__ all available T2-amplitudes were taken.
     - __OD_10__ first 10 active orbitals were taken.
     - __OD\_0.01__ all orbitals with T2-amplitudes greater than 0.01 were taken.
 * __basis__ - any basis available in QCHEM (i.e. cc-pVDZ, aug-cc-pVQZ, pc-1).